Our Whole Lives (OWL)

 OWL for gr.
 7-9

-Time and Location: 2016-2017 meetings will take place on Sunday evenings beginning in January.
-We are still finalizing the schedule, but we expect weekly sessions to last 2-3 hours; the longer meeting time allows us to complete OWL between January and June, to better accommodate the busy schedules of our families.
+Time and Location: 2017-2018 meetings will take place on Sunday evenings, 5-8 p.m., beginning in late January.
+The longer meeting time allows us to complete OWL between January and May, to better accommodate the busy schedules of our families.
 See schedule below.
 All sessions will meet at the UU Church of Palo Alto.

 Enrollment: If you would like to enroll your child in this class, there will be a mandatory parent meeting Sun., Dec.
 4, at 6:30 p.m.
 If you miss this meeting, there may be a make-up meeting scheduled, unless the class fills.

 Orientation sessions: There will be two orientation sessions for parents/guardians:

-• Early December: Mandatory parent orientation to the OWL program; all custodial parents must attend and sign permission form.
-If you are new to UUCPA, all custodial parents must attend this session (no exceptions).
+• Sun.
+Dec.
+3, 2018: Mandatory parent orientation to the OWL program; all custodial parents must attend and sign permission form.
+If you are new to OWL, or new to UUCPA, ALL custodial parents must attend this session (no exceptions).

-• Date TBD: Mandatory orientation to the visuals used in Session 15.
+• Sun., March 4, 2018: Mandatory orientation to the visuals used in Session 17.
 All custodial parents must sign a separate permission form for the visuals.
-If you are new to UUCPA, all custodial parents must attend this session.
+If you are new to OWL, or new to UUCPA, ALL custodial parents must attend this session.

 Cost: There is no cost for the program; we are committed to making this program available to all families regardless of financial situation.
 For those who are financially able to do so, we would be happy to accept your tax deductible donation so that we can continue to offer OWL.

 Parent Activities: For parents who wish to stay on campus during the sessions, a room will be open and available for your use during the Sunday evening sessions (this room has free wifi, just ask for the password when you arrive).
 In addition, there will be parent discussion sessions, open to all parents with teens in the program (dates to be determined).